HaneenEzzat/Brain-Stroke-Data-Analysis/README.md

 #  Brain Stroke Data Analysis

 ##  Project Summary
 This project analyzes stroke risks using health and demographic data from the [Stroke Prediction Dataset](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset).
-It applies an automated **ETL pipeline** and **exploratory data analysis (EDA)** techniques to visualize risk factors and identify key patterns through an interactive **Taipy dashboard**.
+It applies an **ETL pipeline** and **exploratory data analysis (EDA)** techniques to visualize risk factors and identify key patterns through an interactive **Taipy dashboard**.

 ---